Put topics about this connector package here.

 Entity

-It’s the entity you want to subscribe from Sylius.
-Please refer to the entities in Management APIs from Sylius API Reference page.
+This is the entity you want to subscribe to from Sylius.
+Please refer to the entities in Management APIs from the Sylius API Reference page.

 Request Parameters

-These are the parameters you can provide to get the needed entity based on Sylius API Reference.
-Please look at the example below on how to fill Request Parameters when subscribing “Retrieves All Administrator”
+You can provide these parameters to get the needed entity based on Sylius API Reference.
+Please look at the example below on how to fill Request Parameters when subscribing to “Retrieves All Administrator”

 Another example is when we want to retrieve a single customer, we can use the Entity “Retrieves Customer by ID”.

-- Query is defined set of parameters attached to the end of a url.
+• Query is a defined set of parameters attached to the end of a URL.

 Example: www.url.com?type=true&start=0